 - Cultural Anthropology

 Health and wellbeing, food security and sovereignty, global human rights, ethnobotany, globalization, social networks, knowledge transmission, mixed-methods, Latin America and Latinos in U.S.

 Current Research Projects:

-I’m a medical and ecological anthropologist and I specialize in research on the connection between globalization and/or social relationships and human health.
-Specifically, I focus on understanding the knowledge people have about local resources, how that knowledge relates to their behavior, what factors are associated with variation in their knowledge and behavior, and ultimately how that relates to health.
+I’m a medical and ecological anthropologist specializing in interdisciplinary research on the connections between globalization and/or social relationships and human health.
+Specifically, I focuses on understanding the knowledge people have about local resources, how that knowledge relates to their behavior, what factors are associated with variation in their knowledge and behavior, and ultimately how that relates to health.
 I have and continue to research these issues in varying contexts, with different populations, types of knowledge and factors at play.
-For example, I’m currently collaborating with colleagues on a study designed to capture the composition and changes in the social networks of recently quit smokers in Arizona, how their networks relate to their ability to stay quit, and how information on smoking cessation spreads through their networks.
-I’m also continuing to investigate how modernization influences the transmission and use of herbal medicine in the home among the Yucatec Maya living in rural Mexico.
-Lastly, I’m researching the relationship between immigration, diet and social relationships while pregnant on newborn health among Latinas living in the Southwestern United States.
 The theoretical and methodological approaches I use in my research are varied and depend on the research question and the strengths of the research team.
 Additionally, I take concerted efforts to apply my research to areas of global human rights and food and medical security and sovereignty.

 ANTH 205 – Peoples and Cultures of the World